January 21, 2021

 The 100 Most Common Traditional Characters and Their Simplified Equivalents

-(If viewing the following chart on your mobile phone, we recommend first turning your phone horizontally.)
+(If viewing on your mobile phone, we recommend turning your device horizontally.)

 |1||的||的||de||(possessive particle), of / really and truly / aim, clear|